 Becoming a fish

 I can now swim whole lengths under water (fuck you Joan!
 Fuck.
 You.) and I’m working on my technique all the time.
 I have learned that swimming is 70% technique and only 30% fitness and that taking fewer strokes to cover a greater distance is key.
 This is what revolutionary Total Immersion coach, Terry Laughlin teaches his elite athletes and to anyone who wants to swim quicker but also effortlessly.
 He also talks about fishlike swimming as opposed to human swimming which is what most of us have been taught to do.
 When I resumed swimming lessons after a long time, I was happily surprised to find that I progressed very quickly.
 I realised that all my years of teaching and practicing alignment, breath control, biomechanics and healthful movement through practices such as yoga, meditation and boxing were the reason why I couldn’t now recognise myself in the water.
 Joan had well and truly done one!
 Mimicking animals is what we do in yoga (there are lots of fish poses) and using your whole body like a whip to drive your arm, is what we do in boxing, and so becoming a fish has not been too strange a transition.

-And so I get to the most difficult part of this blog which is to share that my father passed away peacefully over Christmas after a difficult few months.
+And so I get to the most difficult part of this post which is to share that my father passed away peacefully over Christmas after a difficult few months.
 Still very much in shock and drenched in grief, I continue to look forward to getting that hug from the water.
 I don’t know how I would have coped over the last 6 months if I hadn’t found this way of being weightless and hidden.